karwa/swift-url/Sources/WebURL/WebURL.docc/WebURLStruct.md

 ## Overview

-Construct a `WebURL` by initializing a value with a URL String:
+Construct a `WebURL` by initializing a value with a URL string:

 ```swift
 WebURL("https://github.com/karwa/swift-url")    // ✅ Typical HTTPS URL.